SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Beginning with version 1.1.0 the resulting artefacts (currently sikulix.jar and/or sikulixapi.jar) can be moved around as needed (though it is still recommended to have the SikuliX stuff in one well defined place, to avoid update/upgrade problems).
 Everything else SikuliX needs during runtime is stored either in the system's temp space or in a special system specific area in the user's home space (see the system specific topics below).
 Missing or outdated things in these areas are created/recreated at runtime by SikuliX automatically (means: you can delete everything at any time, as long as you keep the jars).

-The current layout of this space is as follows (-- denote folders)
+The current layout of this space is as follows (we call it SikulixAppData):

- | -- base folder (see below)
- |    -- Extensions (place for extensions/Plugins)
+ | Extensions (place for extensions/Plugins)
- |    -- Lib (the stuff to support Jython/JRuby usage)
+ | Lib (the stuff to support Jython/JRuby usage)
- |    -- SikulixDownloads (non SikuliX artefacts like Jython, JRuby, Tesseract support, ...)
+ | SikulixDownloads (non SikuliX artefacts like Jython, JRuby, Tesseract support, ...)
- |    -- SikulixDownloads_TIMESTAMP (versioned SikuliX stuff needed for setup)
+ | SikulixDownloads_TIMESTAMP (versioned SikuliX stuff needed for setup)
- |    -- SikulixLibs_TIMESTAMP (the place for the exported native libraries)
+ | SikulixLibs_TIMESTAMP (the place for the exported native libraries)
- |    -- SikulixSetup (optional: used when the setup is run from the project context)
+ | SikulixSetup (optional: used when the setup is run from the project context)
- |    -- SikulixStore (place for persistent or optional information)
+ | SikulixStore (place for persistent or optional information)
- |    -- SikulixTesseract (place for language specific tessdata files)
+ | SikulixTesseract (place for language specific tessdata files)

 Currently there is no need to step into these folders except for debugging purposes.